mozilla/addons-server/docs/topics/hacking/testing.rst

 ``settings_local.py`` has full permissions to modify a database with ``test-`` prepended to it.
 For example, if my database name were ``zamboni`` this database would be ``test-zamboni``.

-If you want to run the Selenium tests you'll need a `Selenium RC server`_ running and accepting jobs.
-Change the ``SELENIUM_CONFIG`` variable in ``settings_local.py`` to point to your server and the tests will run automatically.
-If you don't have Selenium set up, the tests will be skipped.

 Running Tests
 -------------